brijesh12ghonia/book-record-management/README.md

 DELETE: Delete a user by ID (check if he/she still has an issued book or is there any fine to be paid) ✅<br>

 ## /users/subscription-details/{id}
-GET: Get a user subscription details
+GET: Get a user subscription details ✅
 1. Date of subscription
 2. Valid till
 3. Fine (If any)

 ## /books
 GET: Get all books ✅
-POST: Add a new book
+POST: Add a new book ✅

 ## /books/{id}
 GET: Get a book by ID ✅
-POST: update a book by ID
+POST: update a book by ID ✅

 ## /books/issued
-GET: Get all books issued
+GET: Get all books issued ✅

-## /books/issued/withFine
-GET: GET all books issued with fine

 # Subscription Types
 Basic (3 months)<br>